-- Category XIII (Incomplete, with letter grade I) is given to students who are unable to complete the programme and are considered 'dropped'.
+- 1. Category XIII (Incomplete, with letter grade I) is given to students who are unable to complete the programme and are considered 'dropped'. - 2.
 Categories XIV and XV (Audit Pass with letter grade P and Audit Fail with letter grade X) are given to the students who are auditing (attending the class, but not for grade) the course and are passing of failing respectively.
-These grades will not be counted for determining the Grade Point Average (GPA) of the student.
-(CGPA) of the student.
+These grades will not be counted for determining the Grade Point Average (GPA) and Cumulated Grade Point Average (CGPA) of the student.